FHWA/ITS_AMS_Community-of-Practice/README.md

 USDOT does not discriminate against any views, but reserves the right to remove comments that do not adhere to these standards.
 All posted comments reflect the views of the author and do not necessarily reflect the views or position of DOT or the Federal government.
 USDOT will not redact or edit a comment to remove objectionable content, so please ensure that your comment contains none of the above.

 ## Communications with the Federal Government
 Communications made through the forum will in no way constitute legal or official notice or comment to the USDOT or any official or employee of USDOT for any purpose.
 (For example, comments on a USDOT Notice of Proposed Rulemaking (NPRM) must be submitted as directed in the NPRM, not through this forum.)
-Nor is this blog a place to file a claim, complaint, or any other form of legal or administrative notice.
+Nor is this CoP a place to file a claim, complaint, or any other form of legal or administrative notice.
 When posted, the content of all comments and the commenter’s identifier are released into the public domain, so do not submit anything you do not wish to be broadcast to the general public.
 To protect your own privacy and the privacy of others, please do not include personal contact information or other personally identifiable information in the body of your comment.
 Remember that, as an alternative to using this forum to communicate with USDOT, you may visit the following official USDOT Web site and use the e-mail address, telephone number, and/or mailing address provided there to send communications to USDOT: Home https://highways.dot.gov/turner-fairbank-highway-research-center/facility-overview